pwk4m1/Nyanix/README.md

 Simple bootloader project.
 Aiming for clean code.

 Usage:
-	At very beginnig of your kernel, there *must* be header as defined in KERNEL_HEADER.txt file.
+	At very beginning of your kernel, there *must* be header as defined in KERNEL_HEADER.txt file.
+Very beginning as in within first 5 kb after bootloader.
 This header tells the bootloader how large your kernel and/or OS is.
 Refer to test_kernel/test.asm to see how-to set up the header.

-	Your kernel may be in whatever format you wish, however, it must not have any other header before the KERNEL_HEADER.
+	Kernel may be in any format, but the signature must be within said limit.

 	After the header, the bootloader assumes to be kernel entry point.
 	If you wish to have some sort of data-section there, your kernel